AntiPoney/Blender_x_Enfusion_AutoColliderBounder/README.md

 ## Installation

-1. Download this repository as a ZIP file
+1. Download the zip file from the latest release
 2. Open Blender
 3. Go to `Edit` > `Preferences` > `Add-ons` > `drop-down arrow`
 4. Click `Install...` and select the ZIP file you downloaded